 - A weak and transient hypoglycemic effect was observed in 50% of patients with diabetes treated orally with 500 mg of trigonelline during fasting.
 Administration of trigonelline at doses of 500 mg up to three times per day for 5 days did not decrease diurnal blood sugar levels.

 - Fenugreek (5 g/day) administered to healthy volunteers for 3 months did not affect blood sugar levels compared with baseline values either after fasting or after meals.

 - In healthy volunteers, a single dose of whole fenugreek seed (25 g) prevented the increase in blood glucose following glucose intake and decreased blood insulin levels.
-The response was greatest in volunteers treated with whole seed, followed by the gum isolate, defatted seed, and cooked seed.
+The response was most significant in volunteers treated with whole seed, followed by the gum isolate, defatted seed, and cooked seed.
 Degummed seeds and cooked leaves showed no activity.
-Whole seed, defatted seed, and gum isolate was rich in galactomannan.
+Whole seed, defatted seed, and gum isolate were rich in galactomannan.

 - In Germany, the Commission E supports using fenugreek to treat loss of appetite.
 Externally, a decoction of fenugreek seed can be used for local inflammation.